-Employer social contributions for accident (Cotisations sociales de l'assurance accident).
-These contributions are paid exclusively by the employer.
-All industrial firms are ranged in 22 risk classes.
-Since 2011, the rate is uniform with a level of 1.10% in 2015, 1.00% in 2016 and 2017, 0.90% in 2018.
 For the contribution basis there is a minimum that corresponds in principle to the minimum wage (for a full-time job).
 In the case of a part-time job, the minimum is reduced proportionally regarding the duration of the job.
-There is also a ceiling for the contribution basis that corresponds to 5 times the minimum wage, which means for June 2014: $5 \times 1,922.96/month = 9,614.80/month$.
+There is also a ceiling for the contribution basis that corresponds to 5 times the minimum wage, which means for 2016: $5 \ge 1,922.96/\text{month} = \text{€}$ 9,614.80/month (€10,355.50/month for 2019).
 Concerning the agricultural or forestry sector, the contributions are calculated according to the size of the land, the vineyard or the forest.